software-students-spring2025/4-containers-contain/README.md

 Our project, Mood Helper, seeks to address mental health and help people brighten up their mood!
 The web app has the capability to detect users' emotions from user uploaded images, and gives activities suggestions to help address any concerns.

-This project demonstrates a containerized system consisting of three interdependent subsystems:
-- **Web App**: A Flask-based interface that allows users to upload images and view mood analysis results.
-- **Machine Learning Client**: A Python service that analyzes uploaded images using the OpenAI API to detect emotions.
-- **Database**: A MongoDB instance that stores image metadata and analysis results for both the web app and the ML client.

-All components run in separate Docker containers and communicate with each other through a Docker network managed by Docker Compose.

 ## Team Members

 - [Gilad](https://github.com/giladspitzer)